0xAMR/doc_havoc/README.md

-# DocFree
+# DocHavoc

-A Free and Open Source Software Documentation Tool
+A no-frills, free and open source software documentation tool based on JSON & markdown and built with React & TypeScript.

 ## Getting Started with Create React App